-Geoduck clams are found in the waters of the northeast Pacific from Alaska to Baja California.
-Living at variable depths from the low intertidal zone to more than 100 metres, they burrow into the ocean floor.
+Pacific geoduck clams (Panopea generosa) are found in the waters of the northeast Pacific from Alaska to Baja California, Mexico (Quayle 1970).
+Fisheries for Pacific geoducks occur in Alaska, British Columbia, Washington state and Baja California, Mexico.
+Geoducks live at depths from the low intertidal zone to more than 100 metres (Jamison et al. 1984).
+They are found in beds of soft substrates (sand, mud, gravel and crushed shell) where they burrow into the ocean floor.
 A developing geoduck digs about a third of a metre per year.
-After reaching about a metre depth, the adult geoduck settles in for a long uneventful life.
+After reaching about a metre depth into the substrate, the adult geoduck settles in for a long uneventful life.

 Geoduck clams are bivalves, and have two shells that are white and somewhat rectangular in shape.
 Their equal-sized valves do not conceal their enormous siphon (neck), which is white to reddish-brown in colour.
 Geoduck clams are the largest burrowing clams in the world, with a shell length that can exceed 20 centimetres.
 They generally weigh between 0.5 and 1.5 kilograms, but, occasionally, grow as large as 3 kilograms.
-Geoducks are slow-growing and long-lived, with maximum ages of at least 168 years.
+Geoducks are long-lived, with maximum ages of at least 168 years (Bureau et al. 2002).

-Geoducks are distributed from Alaska to the Gulf of California (Quayle 1970), however, commercial fisheries exist only in northern Washington State, throughout British Columbia and in Alaska.
-Geoducks are large burrowing clams found between the intertidal and approximately 110 m (Jamison et al. 1984), with an average landed weight of approximately one kilogram.
+Geoducks are large burrowing clams found between the intertidal and approximately 110 m depth (Jamison et al. 1984), with an average landed weight of approximately one kilogram.
 Individuals can be aged from growth rings using a validated procedure (Shaul and Goodwin 1982).
 They are among the longest lived animals in the world, often reaching ages in excess of 100 years.
-Geoducks grow rapidly in the initial 10 to 15 years, after which time the growth in shell length ceases while total weight increases at a slow rate through a thickening of the shell and an increase in meat weight (Harbo et al. 1983, Goodwin and Shaul 1984, Sloan and Robinson 1984).
+Geoducks grow rapidly in the initial 10 to 15 years, after which time the growth in shell length ceases while total weight increases at a slow rate through a thickening of the shell and an increase in meat weight (Harbo et al. 1983, Goodwin and Shaul 1984, Sloan and Robinson 1984, Bureau et al. 2002, 2003).
 Estimates of natural mortality rate in British Columbia populations range from 0.01 to < 0.05 (Breen and Shields 1983, Harbo et al. 1983, Sloan and Robinson 1984, Noakes and Campbell 1992).
 Geoducks begin to recruit to the fishery at age 4 and are fully recruited at 12 years (Harbo et al. 1983).

-In-season, the fishery is managed on a fine spatial scale, allowing qualitative information to be collected for most beds harvested, including density estimates and indicators of productivity.
-Current objectives in Science are to characterize the geoduck beds to allow for spatial analysis and a better understanding of the metapopulation dynamics.
+Current objectives in science are to characterize the geoduck beds to allow for spatial analysis and a better understanding of the metapopulation dynamics.